jugshaurya/Nanodegrees/React Developer/react-native/react-native.md

 React native allows you to use react to build native ios and android application.
 Sounds too good to be true, well it isn't.

-- It is more beneficalial for startups
+- It is more beneficial for startups
 - How ?
-Instead o a web team, ios tema, android team, with reactive native u can just have a single UI team, this saves money and developers hours as well.
+Instead of a web team, ios tema, android team, with reactive native u can just have a single UI team, this saves money and developers hours as well.

 - React Native follows "Learn ones, write anywhere".
-- NOt write once run anywhere.
+- Not write once run anywhere.
 - It means react and redux principles are used to create react native applications things like component composition and declarative UI.
+- **Instead of sharing the same codebase , react native shares the same priniciples of react to build apps for web ,android, and ios.**

 ## React Native Under the Hood